 The medieval center of Brussels is dominated by the gorgeous Grand Place, ornate buildings, chocolate stops, frites stands, the famous Manneken Pis statue, and other fascinating attractions.
 The historic center can be an ideal place for first-time visitors who want to stay in the heart of everything.

 A couple of blocks west of Grand Place is the Saint-Gery neighborhood, which is full of bars, restaurants, and boutiques.
 Together with Grand Place, these bustling areas make up the center of town, so we’ve combined them here.
 It’s worth noting that the historic center is lively and can be crowded, so ask for a room away from the street.

 $$$ It doesn’t get more central than the Marriott.
 Just one block from Grand Place, this property has everything you would hope for from a larger chain hotel in the center—satellite TV, coffee and tea making facilities, deluxe beds, and 24-hour room service.
 The non-smoking rooms are even pet-friendly.
 There is also an executive lounge.

 The Midtown Bar & Grill is the Marriott’s American-style steakhouse, offering steaks, fresh seafood and salads.
 There are also multiple options for breakfast.
-Steps from the Bourse metro stop, it’s easy to visit anywhere in Brussels using the Marriott Grand Place as a base.
+Steps from the Bourse metro stop, it’s easy to visit anywhere in the city using the Marriott Grand Place as a base.
 Check reviews and prices for Marriott Grand Place.

 Hotel Le Dixseptième

-$$$ Four-star accommodations in the heart of Brussels, Hotel Le Dixseptième is a modern hotel with an historic heart dating from the 17th century.
+$$$ Four-star accommodations in the heart of the city, Hotel Le Dixseptième is a modern hotel with an historic heart dating from the 17th century.
 Beyond the bar and lobby and up the original staircase, you’ll find classic, patio, and garden rooms.
 Some rooms feature authentic fireplaces, terraces, and garden views.
 This 37-room charming hotel also offers a fitness room and sauna.
 Hotel Le Dixseptième is a refuge in the middle of the city.
 Check reviews and prices for Hotel Le Dixseptième.

 $ Between Place Sainte-Catherine and Grand Place in the trendy Saint-Gery neighborhood, you’ll find Hotel Dansaert.
 This newly-renovated hotel is a great value for money, especially when you consider the location.